javascript-tutorial/en.javascript.info/5-network/11-websocket/article.md

 # WebSocket

 The `WebSocket` protocol, described in the specification [RFC 6455](http://tools.ietf.org/html/rfc6455) provides a way to exchange data between browser and server via a persistent connection.

-Once a websocket connection is established, both client and server may send the data to each other.
+The data can be passed in both directions as "packets", without breaking the connection and additional HTTP-requests.

 WebSocket is especially great for services that require continuous data exchange, e.g. online games, real-time trading systems and so on.